Pet Bereavement Counselling

 - ceremony – burial or cremation

-In addition, whilst we might feel uncomfortable being around someone who is bereaved from the death of a person, we do expect someone bereaved to be upset and to grieve for a period of time after experiencing a death.
+In addition, whilst we might feel uncomfortable being around someone who is bereaved from the death of a person, we do tend to expect (and allow) someone who is bereaved to be upset and to grieve for awhile after experiencing a death.

 For a pet however, the situation tends to be different – although this does depend on specific people, and is only a generalisation.